jpenna/telebot2/README.md

 1. Start MongoDB
 2. Set the configuration variables at `config.json`
 3. Run `npm start` from root path
-4. Access `/views/login` with a HTTPS protocol (try **ngrok** for tunneling)
+4. Access `/views/login` over a HTTPS protocol (try **ngrok** for tunneling)
-5. Login
+5. Login (set Facebook Account Kit Ser URLs to allow the HTTPS address you are using)
 6. Talk

 ### Configuration

-Configuration variables are set in config.json, which has:
+Configuration variables are set in config.json.

+Use the `config-sample.json` to set your variables and rename it to `config.json`.

 a `dev` property for development variable,